yurimimi/yui/README.md

 python -m yui
 ```

-You can also call a function by it's name as an argument
+You can also call a function by its name as an argument

 ```bash
 yui <function>